lucas-f-v/prs-mvp-main-gh/test/readme.md

 ## CI integration

 The `.gitlab-ci.yml` includes a `code-duplication` job in the `test` stage that runs the same script to prevent duplicated code from entering the repository.
+When triggered for a merge request, the job also posts a short summary of the scan back to the MR as a comment.